Do you already record your sales or customer calls, or do you consider starting to collect such recordings?

 You should note that the sales agents are not always aware of their own errors.
-This happens frequently if changes occur in relation to the playbook, the manuscript, or if the team is launching a new campaign.
+This frequently happens if changes occur concerning the playbook, the manuscript, or if the team is launching a new campaign.

-If, for example, there is a price change on a product, it is important that all sellers do not incorrectly state the old price when reaching out to leads.
+If, for example, there is a price change on a product, sellers mustn’t incorrectly state the old price when reaching out to leads.

 With call recording, quality assurance will be just as easy as selling something for free!

-Instead of listening live, you can, as a sales manager or quality assurance employee, listen to selected conversations whenever it suits you.
+Instead of listening live, you can listen to selected conversations whenever it suits you as a sales manager or quality assurance employees.
 You can listen to the saved calls based on specific parameters such as ‘all conversations in less than 5 minutes’ or ‘all conversations that did not end in a sale’.

 This selection process saves you from many unnecessary extra hours of listening live.

-Capturi's software is able to track specific words and sentences
+Capturi's software can track specific words and sentences.

-Using AI and machine learning, you can easily set up so-called ‘trackers’, which highlight places in the conversation, where the sales agent or customer says specific words or phrases.
+Using AI and machine learning, you can easily set up so-called ‘trackers’, highlighting places in the conversation where the sales agent or customer says specific words or phrases.
 Then you don’t have to re-listen to entire conversations in case you missed certain points.
 With the software from Capturi, you get access to exactly the sound bite that is relevant for you.

 #6 Be familiar With Your Own Voice

 Let’s face it – nobody thinks that it’s decidedly nice to hear their own voices on a recording.
 For some reason, you always sound more shrill, nasal, or snorting than you initially thought.

 If your sales team can ignore the unpleasant discovery and instead listen to what their voices are actually saying, then there is actually a lot to learn!